• Skip to primary navigation

 Home » Recipes » Breakfast

-Published: Jun 21, 2022 · Modified: Jun 23, 2022 by Claire · This post may contain affiliate links.
-As an Amazon associate I earn from qualifying purchases · Leave a Comment
+Published: Jun 21, 2022 · Modified: Sep 28, 2022 by Claire · This post may contain affiliate links.
+As an Amazon associate I earn from qualifying purchases · 2 Comments

-These mango overnight oats are so delicious, with juicy fruit, creamy oats, and some coconut and seeds for a bit of crunch.
+Now easy breakfast ideas such as my blended chia pudding mousse are just my thing on a busy weekday morning.
+Are they yours?
+These mango chia overnight oats are so delicious, with juicy fruit, creamy oats, and some coconut and seeds for a bit of crunch.
 I think kids will love them too!
 So easy to make for a tasty but simple breakfast.

-If you love meal prep breakfast ideas, then you may also like to see my cardamom overnight oats and my cinnamon overnight oats, and for something a little different my peach chia pudding.
+If you love meal prep breakfast ideas, then you may also like to see my cardamom overnight oats, pear overnight oats and my cinnamon overnight oats, and for something a little different my peach chia pudding.
 All easy, healthy and delicious!

 Jump to: